hashicorp/terraform-provider-azurerm/README.md

 ## Developer: Using the locally compiled Azure Provider binary

-After successfully compiling the Azure Provider, you must [instruct Terraform to use your locally compiled provider binary](https://www.terraform.io/docs/commands/cli-config.html#development-overrides-for-provider-developers) instead of the official binary from the Terraform Registy.
+When using Terraform 0.14 and later, after successfully compiling the Azure Provider, you must [instruct Terraform to use your locally compiled provider binary](https://www.terraform.io/docs/commands/cli-config.html#development-overrides-for-provider-developers) instead of the official binary from the Terraform Registry.

 For example, add the following to `~/.terraformrc` for a provider binary located in `/home/developer/go/bin`: